syodly/Inference-Optimization/README.md

    Design: 1) Fine-tune Vicuna-7B with LoRA to predict the maximum response-length interval.
 2) Sort requests by predicted lengths and group similar requests into micro-batches.
 3) Use Failure Collection and Recomputation (FCR) to isolate and reprocess underestimated requests.
 4) Use Variable Batch Size (VBS) to assign larger batches to shorter responses.

-   Result: Improves throughput from 1.22 to 2.27 samples/s on Alpaca, achieving an 86% improvement over conventional batching.
+   Result: 1) Improves Alpaca throughput from 1.22 to 2.27 samples/s, achieving an 86% improvement.
+2) Reduces the average processed tokens per batch from 377 to 208.
+3) Achieves 1.24 samples/s on Instruction-in-the-Wild, compared with 0.78 samples/s for conventional batching.

 ### More++....